Misdiagnosis Leads to Ineffective Treatments

 The Importance of a Proper Dental or Medical Diagnosis

 We started her on a range of pain management therapies suited to her needs.
 Her pain condition improved after these extensive therapies and treatments.
 With that, she is now able to have a semblance of normalcy in her life.

 Her case study in particular highlights the importance of a proper diagnosis.
 Without which, we cannot target and treat the underlying pain problem with full effectiveness.
 This prolongs the patient’s pain and impacts their quality of life.
 The guesswork and hit-or-miss treatments can be costly as well.

 What a Trained Pain Management Dentist Can Do for You

-Another little known fact is that trained Pain Management Dentists – aka Orofacial Pain Specialists – are also well equipped to diagnose and treat pain conditions beyond that of the teeth and mouth.
+Another little known fact is that trained Pain Management Dentists – aka Orofacial Pain Doctors – are also well equipped to diagnose and treat pain conditions beyond that of the teeth and mouth.
 Jaw pain, neck pain, headaches and other types of pain in this region of our body are often connected.
 They can present lookalike symptoms to other chronic conditions, yet yield unexpected diagnoses.

 Nourish Dental Care focuses on dental pain management, orofacial pain, dental implants and more.
 Dr. Eric Chionh holds full membership in all four Royal Surgical Colleges of the United Kingdom and Ireland.
 You can find out more about him and our dental practice on our About Page.